Flow Agentic Accounting

 • Different account names break your mapping table entirely

 Once settings align, select Combine Reports in Excel.
-QuickBooks exports each entity as a separate worksheet—your consolidation work starts from there.
+QuickBooks exports each entity as a separate worksheet, and your consolidation work starts from there.

 Step 4: Generate consolidated reports

-Consolidating multiple entities in QuickBooks Online means QuickBooks gives you the raw ingredients — Balance Sheets, Income Statements, and Cash Flow Statements, separated by entity — but it doesn't assemble the finished report for you.
+When you consolidate multiple entities in QuickBooks Online, QuickBooks gives you entity-specific Balance Sheets, Income Statements, and Cash Flow Statements, but it doesn't assemble the finished report for you.

-What you actually get is a set of entity-level tabs.
+This data is provided as a set of entity-level tabs.
 Those tabs are not a live consolidated reporting model.
 To turn them into one, you export to Excel or Google Sheets and do the work yourself.

 That work includes: